selimellieh72/Distancia/README.md

   - Sign up with full name, email, password and profile picture
   - Specify if you are a teacher (or not)
   - Login using email, password
+  - Signing up using google is also possible!
   - Uses [Firebase](https://firebase.google.com/) Authentication

 * Join Course (Student)<br/>